Beautiful Gardens of Provence: Visitor Guide

 Parc Phoenix

-Phoenix Park is the perfect destination for nature lovers, gardeners, and botanists.
+Phoenix Park is the ideal destination for nature lovers, garden enthusiasts, and botanists.
 You’ll find more than 1000 species of plants, including succulents, tropical plants, aromatics, and so much more.
 Be sure to explore the bamboo grove, the greenhouse, and the vegetable garden!
 Phoenix Park is also home to more than 70 animal species, including mammals, birds, reptiles, amphibians, and insects.
-Visitors to the park enjoy a natural balance of flora and fauna, living in complete harmony.
+Visitors to the park enjoy a natural balance of flora and fauna that coexist in complete harmony.

 Parc Phoenic Metropole Nice Côte d'Azur